cacahootie/motly/README.md

-One of the key features of motly is the ability to set up one server and use a whitelist system to deploy new projects, transparently providing access to all branches published in the GitHub repo.
-This means that you can develop, test and deploy code by managing branches in GitHub without any build process required.
+One of the key features of motly is the ability to set up one server and use a whitelist system to deploy new projects, transparently providing access to all branches published in the github repo.
+This means that you can develop, test and deploy code by managing branches in github without any build process required.
 Motly provides github webhooks capability to restart the server whenever any of the repositories it is serving are modified (well, really, any webhook you configure with the correct secret will cause the routing to